yanncharlou/ArturiaEssentialForFLStudio/README.md

-# Arturia Keylab Essential for FLStudio
+# Arturia Keylab Essential for FL Studio

 This script is intended to allow using controls of Arturia Keylab Essential keyboard under FL Studio.
 I've tested it with my own Arturia Essential 61.
 Should work with other keyboards of this line.